swrlly/vrelay/README.md

 # vrelay

-A man-in-the-middle proxy server for the RotMG private server Valor.
-This is the Python version of [KRelay](https://github.com/TheKronks/KRelay) but for Valor RotMG.
+A man-in-the-middle proxy server for the Realm of the Mad God (RotMG) private server Valor.

-The goal is to learn more about networking, reverse engineering, and writing hacks for RotMG.

-**Updated for Valor version 3.2.2.**
+**Updated for Valor version 3.2.4.**

 <p align="center">
   <img src="vrelay v1.png" />